katetywu/Bankruptcy_Prediction/README.md

-# Time series forecast using SARIMAX mdoel

-## Abstract
-The purpose of this project is to predict Canadian national bankrupty rate by using the relevant data from January 1987 to December 2010.
-The avaialbe dataset includes bankruptcy rate, unemployment rates, house price index, and population.
+# Canada Bankruptcy Prediction

+## ME in this project
+* Role: Economics researcher, Data analyst
+* Tool: R
+* Duration: 1 week

 ## Introduction
+> Nothing is more unpredictable than the financial market.

+Bankruptcy is a leagal process overseen by federal bankruptcy courts to allow individuals or businesses freedom from their debts, while simultaneously providing creditors an opportunity for repayment.

-A time-series is a sequence of observations of variables taken at a regular time intervlas and it can be decomposed into *a trend, a seasonal (or a cyclical), and an irregular component.
-The trend component is the long-term behavior of the series and the cyclical component is the regular periodic movements.
-The irregular component is stochastic and the goal is to estimate and forecast this component.*
+The concept of time series is applied into the project.
+A time series a sequence of observations of variables taken at a regular time intervals and it can be decomposed into a trend, a seasonal (or a cyclical), and an irregular component.
+The trend component is the long-term behavior of the series; the cyclical component is the regularly periodic movements, and the irregular component is stochastic.
+The goal is to estimate and forecast the untypical elements.

+In this project, we would like to control the irregularity, narrow biases, and get the result as accurate as possible.
+After these steps, we then could conclude the trend for the bankruptcy rate in the upcoming two years.

+## Data & Variables
+From 2015 to 2017, monthly country-level data including the unemployment rate, bankrtupcy rate, and house price index is used in the project.
+[Statistics Canada](https://www.statcan.gc.ca/eng/start) and [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/) are the main database.

+## Hypothesis
+Based on the situation of the Canadian financial market in 2015, we assume that the bankruptcy rate will decrease in the following years.
+To prove this statement, we will use the autocorrelation function (ACF) and the partial autocorrelation function (PACF) to figure out the optimal model.

-## Methods
+## Results
 ### * Step 1: Visualizing the dataset
 Before applying time series methodology to forecast, I first need to take a look at each variable in the dataset.
 We can tell that those time components are in each graph.